rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AzureNativeSubscription.md

   - Cloud account ID associated with the subscription.
 - authorizedOperations: list of PolarisObjectAuthorizedOperationsEnums
   - The authorized operations on the object.
+- applicationCloudAccountExoConfigs: AzureApplicationCloudAccountToExocomputeConfig
+  - List of Exocompute configurations for the Azure subscription.
 - azureNativeResourceGroups: AzureNativeResourceGroupConnection
   - Paginated list of all Azure Resource Groups in the subscription.
+- rscNativeObjectPendingSla: CompactSlaDomain
+  - SLA Domain assignment which is pending on the Rubrik Security Cloud native objects.
 - id: System.String
   - The FID of the hierarchy object.
 - name: System.String